Back to All Events

 During the workshop, the instructors will walk participants through a series of hands-on, solo and collaborative activities to plan an event step-by-step using the framework while integrating GLAM scholarship about best practices in the field.
 The workflow participants will walk through includes audience identification, creative practitioner consideration, budget application, promotional material creation, action item generation, day-of-event execution, post-event evaluation, and thorough documentation to share with administration.
 Participants will leave the workshop with one complete event plan for their library or collection, a community of event-planning peers for future support, and a variety of resources to enact a sustainable events program at their institutions beyond this event.

-Evaluate their community’s needs in order to generate outreach plan with individual events
+• Evaluate their community’s needs in order to generate outreach plans with individual events.

-Compose marketing materials such as emails, flyers, and event copy for a target audience
+• Discover tools for composing marketing materials such as emails, flyers, and event copy for a target audience.

-Alex O’Keefe (She/Her) is the Research & Instruction Librarian at the School of the Art Institute of Chicago’s John M. Flaxman Library.
+(She/Her) is the Research & Instruction Librarian at the School of the Art Institute of Chicago’s John M. Flaxman Library.
 As part of this role she focuses on outreach and programming, specifically collaborating with other staff members and student groups to plan events for SAIC’s diverse creative community.
-She previously worked at the Robert B. Haas Family Arts Library as the 2018-2019 Kress Fellow in Art Librarianship and later the Arts Digital Projects Librarian, where she designed events focused on community engagement for the Ensemble@Yale project.
-Alex holds a BFA in Studio Arts, BA in Humanities, and an MSLS.
-She is an active participant in the professional community, and her full list of professional work can be viewed here.
 Her work focuses on fostering community in the library through collaborations, weaving critical librarianship into initiatives, fighting mis/disinformation, and all things library outreach.

 Previous